WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Wyoming/ReadMe.md

    WaterSourceUUID | WaterSourceID | WaterSource | WaterSourceTypeCV | WaterQualityIndicatorCV
    ------------ | ------------ | -------- | ---------- | ----
    WWDO_1 | 1 | LARAMIE RIVER  | Unknown | Unspecified

+   Any data missing required values and dropped from the WaDE-ready dataset are saved in a csv file (**watersources_mandatoryFieldMissing.csv**) to be passed back to the organization supplying the data.
+   Mandatory fields include:
+    - WaterSourceUUID
+    - WaterSourceTypeCV
+    - WaterQualityIndicatorCV

 ###  3. waterallocations_WY.py - generate master sheet of water allocations to import into WaDE
         - generate empty waterallocations.csv file with controlled vocabulary headers